Hausdorff-type metric geometry of the space of Cauchy hypersurfaces: A Hausdorff-type metric on the space of Cauchy sets

 \begin{cor} In a first-countable, causally simple Lorentzian pre-length space $X$ that satisfies Condition B, every weak Cauchy set is a Cauchy set, i.e.~$\Cauchy^w_X=\Cauchy_X$. \end{cor}

-To complement the abstract notion of a Cauchy set with a more concrete example, we state a characterization of Cauchy sets in conical Minkowski spacetimes from \cite[Lemma 3.5]{LP25}; see Subsection \ref{sub:conical_Minkowski} and Remark \ref{rem:timelike_variation}.
+To complement the abstract notion of a Cauchy set with a more concrete example, we state a characterization of Cauchy sets in conical Minkowski spacetimes from \cite[Lemma 3.5]{LP25}; see Subsection~\ref{sub:conical_Minkowski} and Remark~\ref{rem:timelike_variation}.
+In particular, the lemma provides an example of a spatially compact Lorentzian pre-length space.

 \begin{lem} For a compact smooth domain $\Omega \subset \HH^n$, the set of (strong) Cauchy sets of the regular part $M_{\mathrm{r}}$ of a conical Minkowski spacetime $M= \R_{\geq 0} \Omega$ is given by the set of graphs $S_f$ of locally Lipschitz functions $f:\Omega \rightarrow \R_+$ for which $\ln(f)$ is (strictly) $1$-Lipschitz continuous with respect to the intrinsic metric of $\Omega$. \end{lem}